 - A. Social Security

 - B. Medicare

 - C. Federal Income Tax

-- D. Retirement Coontribution (if applicable) (Department Heads may opt out)

-See Section 10.04, Retirement
+- D. Retirement Contribution (Department Heads may opt out) See Section 10.04, Retirement

 Optional payroll deductions are limited to those programs of general interest and benefit in which all employees can participate without joining or affiliating with an outside organization.